yusakwijaya/belajar-git/README.md

 This is a repository made for learn how to use Git and upload it on remote server, in this case is github.

 ## Git Lesson
-Just some update, on updates branch
+This will cause the trouble because changed on very-bad branch